bbardoczy/bbardoczy.github.io/content/publication/sequence-jacobian/index.md

 slides: ""
 image:
-   caption: 'One-Asset HANK Model as a Directed Acyclical Graph'
+   caption: 'Two-Asset HANK Model as a Directed Acyclical Graph'
    preview_only: false
 ---